Apple Car Key Guide: All Supported Vehicles

 Coming in 2026: Thirteen New Manufacturers

-Apple’s WWDC 2025 keynote announced the largest single expansion of Car Key support, adding 13 automotive brands to the ecosystem.
-Implementation timing varies by manufacturer, with some confirming 2026 model year availability while others remain vague about rollout schedules.
+Apple’s WWDC 2025 keynote announced the largest single expansion of Car Key support, adding 13 automotive brands.
+Implementation timing varies by manufacturer.
+Some confirmed 2026 model year availability.
+Others remain vague about rollout schedules.

 Confirmed Details: